Marco Polo House: Demolition

 By 8 March 2014, exterior demolition had begun.
 As of the end of April 2014, the entire 'Marcopolo' side had been demolished, with the central glass atrium being eroded from the central lift areas outward; demolition of the 'Chelsea Bridge' side then proceeded from the inside, leaving the exterior walls and an empty shell until last.
-Due to the low-rise nature of the building, the demolition was carried out using several Komatsu, Volvo and Hitachi high-reach excavators and breakers, meaning that the deconstruction of the building was visible to the public and passengers on train services to and from London Victoria passing the site.
+Due to the low-rise nature of the building, the demolition was carried out using several Komatsu, Volvo and Hitachi high-reach excavators and breakers, meaning that the dismantling of the building was visible to the public and passengers on train services to and from London Victoria passing the site.
 The demolition contractor was Laing O'Rourke.
 Its demolition left Homebase Kensington as the last iconic Ian Pollard postmodern structure in London which, as of 2019, has also been demolished.

-Several former workers for the various companies which had resided at the building in its heyday, including journalist Jeremy Vine, expressed their sadness at the loss of the structure, with Vine calling it "symbolic" and stating that he was "amazed" that it had happened.
+Several former workers for the various companies which had resided at the building in its heyday, including journalist Jeremy Vine, expressed their sadness at the loss of the structure, with Vine calling it "symbolic" and stating that he was "amazed" that demolition had happened.

 In media

 The building was featured in the 2002 BBC Four documentary The Curse of Marco Polo House, Dreamspaces (episode: "80s Architecture with Justine Frischmann") from BBC Three as well as the feature films Leon The Pig Farmer, The Business and B. Monkey.

-The distinctive, teal designer glass lifts from the central adjoining atrium, which had been installed from Marcopolo's inception, were featured in some scenes of the 1993 Red Dwarf episode "Legion".
+The distinctive teal glass lifts from the central adjoining atrium, which had been installed from Marcopolo's inception, were featured in some scenes of the 1993 Red Dwarf episode "Legion".

-A video showing the interior during BSB days was included in the IBA's Engineering Announcements - "Tuesday April 26, 1990" ITV broadcast, which is (as of 2014) available to view on YouTube.
+A video showing the interior during BSB days was included in the IBA's Engineering Announcements – "Tuesday April 26, 1990" ITV broadcast, which is (as of 2014) available to view on YouTube.